Netanyahu appoints new interim Civil Service commissioner

 (photo credit: MIRIAM ALSTER)

-Bar-Tal has de facto fulfilled the position since the end of the previous interim CSC Roi Kachlon’s three-month tenure in April.
+Bar Tal has de facto fulfilled the position since the end of previous interim CSC Roi Kahlon three-month tenure in April.
 However, the legality of the new interim appointment is unclear in the wake of the High Court ruling, and will likely be challenged in court.

-The issue of the appointment of the new CSC has been especially sensitive in recent months, due to the government’s attempts to fire two high-level officials – Attorney-General Gali Baharav-Miara and Shin Bet head Ronen Bar, who has announced recently that he will step down of his own accord on June 15.
+The issue of the appointment of the new CSC has been especially sensitive in recent months, due to the government’s attempts to fire two high level officials, Attorney-General Gali Baharav-Miara and Shin Bet director Ronen Bar, who has announced recently that he will step down of his own accord on June 15.

 Prime Minister Benjamin Netanyahu at court in Tel Aviv, May 6, 2025. (credit: REUVEN KASTRO/POOL)